If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 "By the time we got on that plane and closed the door, I wept," Obama told Parker.
 "I told Barack, 'That was so hard.
 What we did, and how we had to do it, was so hard.'"

-But it's the intimate look at her family life that has proved particularly relatable for so many.
+But it's the intimate look at her family life that proved particularly relatable for so many.

 "What I learned about myself," Obama concluded, "was that it's not my partner's job to make me happy.
 We have to make each other happy.
 There's a part of me that was waiting for him to do for me, and I didn't need him to do it, I needed it done.
 I was having arguments not about it getting done but about him doing it."

 Let's just say, none of it would've gotten done, and history very well might not have been made, if not for a few twists of fate.
-Some of them played out in the based-on-actual-events film Southside With You, which chronicles the Obamas' first date in 1989—and others didn't exactly enhance the awkward-meet-cute-blossoms-into-a-fairy-tale narrative.
+Some of them played out in the based-on-actual-events film Southside With You, which chronicles the Obamas' first date in 1989—while other circumstances didn't exactly enhance the awkward-meet-cute-blossoms-into-a-fairy-tale narrative.

 Harvard Law School student Barack Obama—or Barry, as some friends called him—had just started work as a summer associate at the Chicago firm Sidley & Austin.
 He was 27.
 Upon arrival, he was told to check in with 25-year-old Michelle Robinson, Harvard Law class of '88.